 Management of the Company uses estimations and judgments to determine the following items: normal capacity of the individual companies, the period of the partial exploitation of the production capacity, amount of overheads that should be allocated.

 Operating profit/ loss

-For the FY2018 the Company recorded loss of US\$2.1 million, as opposed to US\$2.0 million of profit for the FY2017, lower operating result is associated with higher influence of cost of sales, lower production and sales results.
+For the FY2019 the Company recorded loss of US\$0.4 million, as opposed to US\$2.1 million of loss for the FY2018, thus the Company was able to reduce losses.

 Financial income